 Arm yourself with the best real estate agent tools:

 Real estate agents who use a CRM are 26.2% more productive than agents who don't use one.
-The solution: get a CRM, right?
-Wrong.
-Or to be less black and white about it, you're only halfway to the answer.
-More specifically, you'll need a) a CRM with features designed with real estate agents in mind, and b) a CRM that your employees will actually use.
+You'll need a CRM with features designed with real estate agents in mind, and that your employees will actually use.

 These successful agents use our real estate CRM to grow their businesses.